nikolaospapagiannis/nebula-ai/PRE_DEPLOYMENT_VERIFICATION.md

 **Verification:**
 - ✅ All services have healthchecks
 - ✅ Proper dependency management (depends_on)
-- ✅ Network isolation (fireff-network)
+- ✅ Network isolation (nebula-network)
 - ✅ Volume persistence for data
 - ✅ Environment variable injection
 - ✅ Real infrastructure (NOT in-memory)